Clarkefield railway station

+Clarkefield railway station is a regional railway station on the Deniliquin line, part of the Victorian railway network.
+It serves the north-western suburb and town of Clarkefield, in Victoria, Australia.
+Clarkefield station is a ground level unstaffed station, featuring two side platforms.
+It opened in December 1862.

-Clarkefield railway station is located on the Deniliquin line in Victoria, Australia.
-It serves the town of Clarkefield, and it opened in December 1862 as Lancefield Road.
-It was renamed Lancefield Junction in 1881, renamed Clarkfield on 11 January 1926, and renamed Clarkefield on 23 February 1926.
+The station had various names.
+It initially opened as Lancefield Road, then it was renamed to Lancefield Junction in 1881.
+Then it had two various names of the same pronunciation, but different spelling.
+It was renamed to Clarkfield on 11 January 1926, then finally was given its current name of Clarkefield on 23 February 1926.

 History

 Clarkefield opened in December 1862, a year after the line opened between Sunbury and Woodend.
 The station, like the township itself, was named after local pastoralist, businessman and philanthropist, Sir William Clarke.
 Clarke later became a member of the Victorian Legislative Council.

 The station was the junction for the Lancefield branch line, which operated between 1881 and 1956.
 The station was historically known as Lancefield Junction for this reason.

 Catch points were in use at Clarkefield in 1929.
 By 1935, they were abolished.
 In 1947, the signal box at the station was replaced with a signal bay.

 After the closure of the Lancefield line in 1956, a small remnant of the line became a refuge siding.
-Around 1958/1959, a siding that operated between the Up mainline track and the former dock platform was abolished, and the siding leading to the turntable was removed by 1959.
+Around 1958/1959, a siding that operated between the up mainline track and the former dock platform was abolished, and the siding leading to the turntable was removed by 1959.

-In 1977, the connections from the refuge siding to the Up line was spiked out of use, with the auxiliary frame also abolished around this time.
+In 1977, the connections from the refuge siding to the up line was spiked out of use, with the auxiliary frame also abolished around this time.

 On 17 January 2005, the signal bay at the station was abolished.

 Disused station Rupertswood is located between Clarkefield and Sunbury stations.